Prostitution in Los Angeles in the 19th century: Tom Savage

 In the 1880s there was a prizefighting scene in Los Angeles which attracted a group of sporting men, saloonkeepers, gamblers, and others.
 The characteristics of this group of people aligned with the characteristics of the working-class male subculture.
 Savage's rise to political power can be connected back to his forming of alliances within this community.
 These connections gave him a face in the city's Democratic party.
 By 1892 he became a Democratic delegate in the Eighth Ward, but newspaper stories implied that he acted more as the muscle to guarantee a favorable outcome to his associates.
 In 1894, Savage served a two-year term on the Los Angeles City Council and in 1898 and 1900 he again served as delegate for Democratic Party in various capacities.
 From 1901 to 1904, Savage gained more power and respect within the Eighth Ward and in 1904 the Times quoted Savage claiming the Eight Ward as “his ward”.
 The elite representatives of the male working-class subculture used their mutual alliances to gain political power, but they also wanted economic power.
-They saw opportunities within the realm of drinking, gambling, and fighting, bu especially prostitution.
+They saw opportunities within the realm of drinking, gambling, and fighting, but especially prostitution.